-Demonstration farms will also allow BBRO to work with growers to assess practices such as the use of cover crops and the use of different cultivation and tillage regimes which can only be assessed at a whole field and cross-rotational scale
+Six working farms have been selected to explore the application of new technologies and agronomic practices.
+They will allow BBRO to work with growers to assess the value of practices such as the use of cover crops and different cultivation and tillage regimes at a whole field and cross-rotational scale.

-The farm network will cover a range of soils types: Lincolnshire brash, silt, peaty loam, and a range of lighter soils such as sands, sandy loam and sandy clay loams.
+The farms have been selected to cover a range of soils types including Lincolnshire brash, silt, peaty loam, and a range of lighter soils such as sands, sandy loam and sandy clay loams.

 Many of the new practices will have already been tested at the replicated plot scale but the farms will demonstrate how these can be scaled up to the whole field level.